 </div>

-Scenario two: Displaying a paginated product list
+Scenario two: Display paginated product lists.

 <div class="product-list-container">